 - Prepare all the vegetables first: peel the potatoes and cut them into small cubes, the same with carrot and courgettes.
 Slice a big onion and chop the garlic.

-- Once the onion has softened, add chopped garlic and leave it on a heat for a little while, just to release the flavour.
+- Once the onion has softened, add chopped garlic and leave it on the heat for a little while, just to release the flavour.

-- Add the hard vegetables to the saucepan first (potatoes and carrots) followed by 1/2 litre water or vegetable stock (I add vegetable stock powder directly to water).
-Also add bay leaves and marjoram at the same time.
+- Add the hard vegetables to the saucepan first (potatoes and carrots) followed by 1/2 litre water or vegetable stock (I add the vegetable stock powder directly to water).
+Also, add bay leaves and marjoram at the same time.

 - Cover and simmer for at least 5 minutes and then add chopped courgettes.
 Add another 1/2 litre water.